Regularization

 We fix a true regression function and observe noisy samples

 with inputs drawn uniformly.
-Throughout this page we take , the canonical Bishop chapter-1 example, because it is non-polynomial, has interesting curvature, and is impossible to fit exactly with the polynomial function class we’ll use.
+Throughout this page we take , the canonical example from the first chapter of Bishop, chosen because it is non-polynomial, has nontrivial curvature, and cannot be fit exactly by the polynomial function class introduced below.

 Our task is to learn an estimator from a training sample that approximates well on new .